michael-isichenko/plot/readme.md

 The script plot.py starts with the hashbang `#!/usr/local/miniconda3/bin/python`.
-If this is not where your python is, a shell scipt ~/bin/plot can be created to contain something like
+If this is not where your python is, a shell script ~/bin/plot can be created to contain something like
 ```
 #!/bin/bash